erithion/tiril/README.md

 ## I'm old school.
 I'd rather a good book instead

 It's about reading the book in a language of the original alongside some inserts or translation in your mother tongue.
-Here one finds far less options let alone the decent ones.
+Here one finds not so many solutions let alone the decent ones.
 One of them is Kindle.
 The other solution is a free application for Android devices called [SmartBook](https://play.google.com/store/apps/details?id=com.kursx.smartbook&hl=en).
-But again as soon as you step out beyond the "mainstream" set of European languages or books, you are on your own.
-Perhaps you would like to read Harry Potter in Irish-Georgian?
-Or maybe Sherlock Holmes in Norwegian-English?
-See how you could assemble yourself such a book with Tiril for SmartBook application.
+Yet as soon as you step out beyond the "mainstream" set of European languages or books, you are on your own.
+Don't despare, though, Tiril will help you again.
+Lets assume you would like to read Sherlock Holmes in Norwegian-English.
+Check out below how you could assemble yourself such a book with Tiril for SmartBook application.
 </p>
-Searching the text of the books in both languages is nearly the hardest part throughout the entire process.
+Searching for the text of the books in both languages is nearly the hardest part throughout the entire process.
 But once it is done, everything else is easy.
 Start from opening them in Tiril
 <details>
  <summary>Click to see the gif-image</summary>